-Edward Jones, III has served as a member of our board of directors since October 2011.
+Edward Jones, III has agreed to serve as a member of our board of directors commencing on the Appointment Date.
 In a career that has spanned over thirty-five years in the fashion industry, Mr. Jones has been recognized as a marketing and brand visionary.
 Mr. Jones began his career in retail in Dallas, Texas with Hartmarx.
 Mr. Jones then moved on to Neiman Marcus where he spent five years in various men's merchandising and buying positions.
 In his career Edward Jones has held positions in major companies that include CEO (Perry Ellis Men's, Women's & International; Segrets Inc., GM Design Inc.), President (Calvin Klein, Esprit, Haggar Women's), Director International Licensing (Perry Ellis, Calvin Klein), Creative Director (Haggar Women's), Chief Merchandising Officer (Haggar Men's & Women's).
 For the past four years, he has been active as an advisor in the fashion apparel, accessory and footwear markets in numerous brand and company strategies and M&A assignments.
 During this period he has participated in the review and analysis of over sixty companies or brands.
 He has advised on brand and business model strategy in over half of these companies.

-Howard Liebman has served as a member of our board of directors since October 2011.
+Howard Liebman has agreed to serve as a member of our board of directors commencing on the Appointment Date.
 From 2008 to the present, Mr. Liebman has served as a Director and member of the Executive Committee of Federation Employment and Guidance Services (FEGS) and as the chairman of its audit committee.
 FEGS is a large not-for-profit health and human services organization providing a vast array of services to individuals and families throughout the greater New York area.
 Mr. Liebman was a director of Sharper Image Corporation and served as chairman of its audit committee from 2006 to 2008.
 In February 2008, Sharper Image filed for bankruptcy under Chapter 11 of Title 11 of the Bankruptcy Code.